VoteWell.net†† 21 November 2020

 3. Audit Elections USA lists which jurisdictions use vote-counting machines which can make electronic images of the ballots.

-4. Getting copies depends on good relations with election staff, and/or requesting copies of the ballots or the electronic images under the relevant state Freedom of Information Act (FOIA).
+4. Getting copies depends on good relations with election staff, and/or requesting copies of the ballots or the electronic images under the relevant state Open Records Law or Freedom of Information Act (FOIA).
 Many states forbid copying ballots, but only a few forbid copying the electronic images, as shown on the map.
 A 2007 survey by the National Association of Secretaries of State identified policies then.
-Lawyers regularly analyze each state's FOIA for the Reporters' Committee for Freedom of the Press.
+Lawyers regularly analyze each state's Open Records or FOIA Law for the Reporters' Committee for Freedom of the Press.
 There have also been some court decisions.† All these are summarized in the green and black map at the top of the page.

 5. In states which have not had court decisions, it is important to ask lawyers for the best strategy.
 In the seven states which do not release ballot images, you may need a new state law.